Northern Hub

 The Manchester Hub Study, outlining the project, was released by Network Rail in February 2010.
 Costs were estimated at £530 million, subsequently reassessed to £560 million.
 Chancellor George Osborne approved expenditure of £85 million for the Ordsall Chord in his budget on 23 March 2011 and other aspects of the scheme were reviewed to ensure best value.
 A further £130 million was committed in Osborne's budget of March 2012 and approval for the full scheme was confirmed by the government on 16 July 2012.
 The first train ran on the chord on 10 December 2017 and the project was completed by 2018.

-Support for the scheme has been vociferous from civic and business leaders, due to the high benefit-to-cost ratio, and from politicians, such as George Osborne; but has also been criticised for being incremental and only improving the rail network in Northern England to "where it should have been a decade ago".
-The scheme has a benefit-to-cost ratio (BCR) of £4 for every £1 invested - double that of Crossrail in London and the proposed High Speed 2 project which have BCRs of £2.10 and £2.30 respectively.
+Support for the scheme was vociferous from civic and business leaders, due to the high benefit-to-cost ratio, and from politicians, such as George Osborne; but was also criticised for being incremental and only improving the rail network in Northern England to "where it should have been a decade ago".
+The scheme had a benefit-to-cost ratio (BCR) of £4 for every £1 invested - double that of Crossrail in London and the proposed High Speed 2 project which in October 2013 had BCRs of £2.10 and £2.30, respectively.

 The Northern Hub project was completed in 2020 after the modernisation of Manchester Victoria station, completion of the Ordsall Chord, platform expansion at Manchester Airport and introduction of 138 new purpose-built trains for Northern and TransPennine Express.
 It has been superseded by the Great North Rail Project.
-Further projects may include High Speed 3 which proposes an upgraded trans-Pennine railway line to link with the HS2 line to London, and a new Liverpool-Manchester Airport-Manchester railway line also linked to HS2.
+Further projects included High Speed 3 which proposed an upgraded trans-Pennine railway line.
 A feasibility study of the west to east rail line and its branches into HS2 will be published in March 2016.